google/syzkaller/docs/linux/setup_linux-host_qemu-vm_arm64-kernel.md

 ## Compile the kernel

-Once you have obtained the source code for the linux kernel you wish to fuzz, do the following.
+Get the source code of the Linux kernel version you want to fuzz, and do the following.

     $ ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- make defconfig
     $ vim .config